kubeshop/testkube/docs/executor-ginkgo.md

 ### Write some Ginkgo test

 We'll try to check if there are any executors registered on the Testkube demo cluster.
 To do that we need to check `/v1/executors` endpoint.
-Results should have at least one Executor registered
+Results should have at least one Executor registered.

 ```go
 package testkube_api_test